hpwit/artnetesp32v2/README.md

 Several persons want to use ethernet, the library works with ethernet.
 A user has managed to get good results limiting to 10Mbps the esp32

 ### How can you help
-Please do try this library try break it and let mn know I am always interested when my code is used
+ * Please do try this library try break it!!
+ * Let me know your results !!
+I am always happy to hear back and see what have been done using my code